aptech/docs/docs/CR-dbQuerySeekLast.rst

     :param qid: query number.
     :type qid: scalar

-    :returns: ret (*scalar*), returns 1 if successful.
+    :returns: **ret** (*scalar*) - returns 1 if successful.
 If unsuccessful the query position is set to an invalid position and 0 is returned.

 Remarks
 -------